stephenwoosley/star-wars-character-list/README.md

 ### Goals

-* Save a huge number of Star Wars characters to Firebase.
+* Save a huge number of Star Wars characters to a DB.
 * Display some or all of these characters in a pleasing manner.
-* Allow a friendly yet complete method to add new characters to the database.
+* Allow a method to add new characters to the database.

 ### Steps to Achieve Goals